zephyrproject-rtos/zephyr/boards/arm/nrf52840_blip/doc/nrf52840_blip.rst

 Overview
 ********

-Zephyr applications use the nrf52840_blip board configuration to run on Electronut Labs Blip hardware.
-It provides support for the Nordic Semiconductor nRF52840 ARM Cortex-M4F CPU and the following devices:
+The Electronut Labs Blip hardware provides support for the Nordic Semiconductor nRF52840 ARM Cortex-M4F CPU and the following devices:

 * :abbr:`ADC (Analog to Digital Converter)`
 * CLOCK